Lee Bruce, Head of Public Affairs and Stakeholder Engagement

 Charlotte Taylor, Public Affairs and Campaigns Adviser

-Thomas Leighton provides support across the Public Affairs team, leading on informing the LGA's membership of its parliamentary engagement, supporting the delivery of events in Parliament and with stakeholders, and providing political monitoring.
-Tom joined the LGA in June 2016, having previously worked in local government.
+Nathan Parton provides support across the Public Affairs team, leading on informing the LGA's membership of its parliamentary engagement, supporting the delivery of events in Parliament and with stakeholders, and providing political monitoring.
+Nathan joined the LGA in April 2018, having previously worked for an MP and an international aid charity.